The most recent biography of Charles Mackerras, edited by Nigel Simeone and John Tyrrell, is available published by Boydell and Brewer.

 Tristan und Isolde, SSO 1982

-The above is an excerpt of Tristan und Isolde performed in Sydney in 1982, Mackerras conducting Sydney Symphony Orchestra.
+The below is an excerpt of Tristan und Isolde performed in Sydney in 1982, Mackerras conducting Sydney Symphony Orchestra.
 Rita Hunter and Alberto Remedios as Isolde and Tristan.

 Siegfried Act 1 at ENO, February 1976